andersao/l5-repository/README.md

 When running commado, you will be creating the "Entities" folder and "Repositories" inside the folder that you set as the default.

-Done, done that just now you do bind its interface for your real repository
+Done, done that just now you do bind its interface for your real repository, for example in your own Repositories Service Provider.

 ```php
 App::bind('{YOUR_NAMESPACE}Repositories\PostRepository', '{YOUR_NAMESPACE}Repositories\PostRepositoryEloquent');